Ilnar Salimzianov's Personal Site

 - Simplified Contribution: If your data isn't in a

-cleaning, converting, and documenting datasets to make them
+converting, and documenting datasets to make them suitable for the

 For Content Creators, Journalists, and Publishers